More about: Tickets and Day Trips to Keukenhof Gardens from Amsterdam

 The tulip is the Dutch national flower and spring is the perfect time to enjoy the blooming of this species and other specimens for which the Netherlands is famous all over the world.

-This excursion begins early in the morning, with a visit to Keukenhof Park, the largest flower garden in the world, which is a spectacle of colors, scents and shapes.
+This tour starts early in the morning, with a visit to Keukenhof Park, the largest flower garden in the world, which is a spectacle of colors, scents and shapes.

 During the itinerary through its 32 hectares, you will listen to the guide's stories about the origin of this park that began as a small vegetable garden (Keukenhof means "the kitchen garden") as well as the care of the plantation and all the varieties of flowers it has.

-At the end of the visit to the Keukenhof gardens you will return to the coach to go to Zaanse Schans, a small town famous for its bucolic landscape full of beautiful windmills superfotogénicos.
+At the end of the visit to the Keukenhof gardens you will return to the coach to go to Zaanse Schans, a small town famous for its bucolic landscape full of beautiful super-photogenic windmills.
 If you are passionate about photography, you will really enjoy this part of the tour.

-In addition, during the visit to Zaanse Schans you will make a stop on the way to enter a clog workshop where the master clog maker will show you how they are made.
+Also, during the visit to Zaanse Schans you will stop at a clog workshop where the master clog maker will show you how to make clogs.
 Together with the windmills and the tulips it is one of the icons of Holland so it is a very curious thing to see.

-What was once a simple orchard in the south of Holland, is now one of the most beautiful corners of the country that attracts thousands of travelers between March and May, when this park opens its doors to visitors.
+What was once a simple orchard of great extension in southern Holland, is now one of the most beautiful corners of the country that attracts thousands of travelers between March and May, when this park opens its doors to visitors.
 Keukenhof is a special place, a sea of beautiful colorful flowers worthy of knowing and photographing.

 My advice is that if you want to include the Keukenhof gardens in your trip to Amsterdam, book your ticket online as soon as possible because due to the limited time it remains open during the year, many people want to access the park and tickets are sold out very quickly.